-We’re proud to announce that Vicki Brown, Advanced Practitioner in Critical Care, is the first person in the country to get on the Faculty of Pre Hospital Care (FPHC) Register of Consultant (Level 8) Practitioners by qualifying from a purely paramedic background.
+We’re proud to announce that Vicki Brown, Advanced Clinical Practitioner in Critical Care (ACP-CC), is the first person in the country to get on the Faculty of Pre Hospital Care (FPHC) Register of Consultant (Level 8) Practitioners by qualifying from a purely paramedic background.

 This is an amazing achievement for Vicki and is a wonderful recognition of years of hard work and expertise.

-Vicki joins Great Western Air Ambulance Charity (GWAAC) Drs Matt Campbell and Matt Thomas on the very short list of people qualified.
+Vicki joins two Great Western Air Ambulance Charity (GWAAC) doctors on the very short list of people qualified.
 Other doctors, who completed their training with GWAAC, are also on the register.